Intake & Routing Workflows for Public Records & FOIA Automation

 Production-Grade Python Implementation

 The following reference implementation demonstrates a secure, runnable intake router with structured JSON logging, deterministic state transitions, statutory deadline calculation, and idempotency enforcement.
 It adheres to audit-ready standards and avoids external dependencies for portability.
+In production you would swap the in-memory processed_hashes set for a durable store and feed transitions through the broker described in Async Queue Management, but the state-machine guarantees and compliance hooks remain identical.

 python